Meet the Team

 -

-Intimacy Coordinator & KIS Co-Founder Ethnicity: Syrian (Arab) ------------Languages: English, Arabic (several dialects)
+Intimacy Coordinator & KIS Co-Founder Ethnicity: Syrian (Levantine Arab) ---------Languages: English, Arabic (several dialects)

 Adeeb Razzouk is a Gadigal/Sydney-based Intimacy Coordinator and Workshop Facilitator.
 A successful Syrian actor, director, content creator and Theatre of the Oppressed instructor, he most recently appeared in House of Gods and is currently working on the experimental theatre and film experience Light Room Show with Curious Works Australia As an arts facilitator and youth worker for the Community Migrant Resource Centre, he produced Art Ground, a community arts event for CALD-identifying artists and performers, and Voice Memo, a sound collage of refugee experiences for online broadcast drama.
 Adeeb is thrilled to bring Intimacy Professionalism to the Arabic-speaking industry as founder of the Arabic IC Resource Group.
 His intimacy coordination credits include screen productions The Back Prince, The Duke & The Raja, A Room in the City, KXT’s theatre production of Breathing Corpses, and several workshops for Poetry in Motion.
 Read Full Bio